Higher (Rihanna song)

-"Higher" is a song recorded by Barbadian singer Rihanna for her eighth studio album, Anti (2016).
+"Higher" is a song by Barbadian singer Rihanna from her eighth studio album, Anti (2016).

 Production and composition

 Rihanna previewed the song on Instagram in early March 2015.
-The song was written Ernest Wilson (No I.D.), B. Bourelly, Rihanna, Jerry Butler, Kenny Gamble and Leon Huff.
+The song was by written Ernest Wilson (No I.D.), B. Bourelly, Rihanna, Jerry Butler, Kenny Gamble and Leon Huff.
 No I.D., also produced the song which samples contains elements from "Beside You" performed by The Soulful Strings.
 American producer Kuk Harrell handled the song's vocal production.
 "Higher" was recorded at Westlake Studios in Los Angeles.
 The vocal recording was carried out by Marcos Tovar for Allfadersup and Harrell.
 The song was finally mixed by Manny Marroquin at Larrabee Studios in North Hollywood, along with mixing assistants Chris Galland and Ike Schultz, before being mastered by Chris Gehringer at Sterling Sound, in New York City.

 The ballad is two minutes long.
 NME's Jordan Bassett called "Higher" a "straight-up love song", and Brittany Spanos of Rolling Stone described the song as "bluesy".
 The Independent's Emily Jupp described "Higher" as an "Amy Winehouse-inspired number", and Nolan Feeney of Time called the song a "whiskey-soaked come-hither".